CloudBurn Rules

 CloudBurn cost optimization rules for AWS S3.

-These rules identify S3 buckets missing lifecycle configurations and buckets that have lifecycle rules but no storage-class transition logic, leaving objects in the most expensive storage class indefinitely.
+These rules identify S3 buckets missing lifecycle configurations, buckets that have lifecycle rules but no storage-class transition logic, buckets accumulating orphaned multipart upload parts, and versioned buckets without noncurrent version cleanup rules.

 Rule IDScan TypeName